German and German Studies

 Distinction

-In the Spring Semester of 2023, the German Department faculty voted to discontinue the awarding of distinction in the German department.
+In the spring semester of 2023, the German Department faculty voted to discontinue the awarding of distinction in the German department.
 This decision was the culmination of conversations over several years–conversations that acquired greater urgency as the department began a more rigorous and wide-ranging discussion of equity, inclusion, and antiracism during the 2020-2021 academic year.
-In making this decision, the German Department joined several other St. Olaf departments and programs that have made the same decision in recent years.
+In reaching this decision, the German Department joined several other St. Olaf departments and programs that have made the same decision in recent years.
 The department also joined a number of other departments and programs that have not offered distinction for many years.

 Special Programs